 VI.
 GENERAL SURGERY

-Are all of the general surgeons (trauma surgeons on call panel) U.S. or Canadian board-certified/eligible for certification according to the current requirements?
+Are all of the general surgeons (trauma surgeons on call panel) board-certified/eligible for certification by the American Board of Surgery according to the current requirements?
 (CD 6–2) (Yes/No)

+If ‘No’, are the Alternate Criteria met?
+(CD 6-3) (Yes/No)

 Do all of the trauma panel surgeons have privileges in general surgery?
 (CD 6–4) (Yes/No)